Frezzeh/projetoAS-Exercicio1/README.md

 Exercise 2:
+1. Create a new repository.
-1. Create a Linux machine in Azure that will play a DHCP role
+2. Create a Linux machine in Azure that will play a DHCP role (Test the configuration.)
-2. use Terraform and Ansible (zero manual configuration)
+3. Use Terraform and Ansible (Zero manual configuration)
-3. make sure that no passwords are stored in scripts
+4. Make sure that no passwords are stored in scripts
-4. delivery the code in a github repo
+5. Delivery the code in a github repo